.jpeg)

 With password authentication enabled, you can now SSH into your Pod using a username and password:

-Replace username@server_ip -p port
+Replace username@server_ip -p port with the appropriate values.

 You can find this information by clicking the "Connect" button on your Pod's page in the Runpod dashboard.